 Figure 2.
 The Fogg Behaviour Grid.
 Source: http://www.behaviorwizard.org/wp/behavior-grid/

-Take a look at Figure 2; for website conversions we are concerned with one-time green dot—do new—and blue dot—do familiar—behaviours.
+Take a look at Figure 2; for website conversions, we are concerned with the one-time green dot—do new—and the blue dot—do familiar—behaviours.

 Also remember, it is much simpler to make a task easier over a longer period of time than it is to increase motivation, so focus on making things easy for your customers.
 Our motivation depletes very quickly when tasks become difficult, often resulting in people abandoning tasks (i.e., leaving your website without buying).

 And, of course, everything you do can be tested and optimised further.
 Take a look at how you use your copy to increasingly motivate, investigate your forms—how easy are they to complete and can they be simplified to improve all customers’ ability to buy, and trigger behaviours with your headlines and call to actions.